 The development of capital markets has helped the banking institutes to provide facilities and provisions to encourage people to save more.
 People might have just invested in land or gold in the non-existence of a capital market

 Stabilizing stock prices:

-Capital Markets has reduced speculation activities and also provided capital to the borrowers at the lowest interest rate as possible.
+Capital Market regulators have reduced speculation activities and also provided capital to the borrowers at the lowest interest rate possible.
 This helped in keeping away the prices of stocks from fluctuating.

 Proper Allocation of Funds:

 The capital market is an important platform for allocating idle savings from the people to productive channels of an economy.
 It puts the idle funds in proper investment.

 The capital market helps in the formation of capital by adding capital to the existing capital in the economy.
 This helps in the expansion of capital in the economy

 A platform for Investment:

 The capital market raises resources for longer periods of time.
 Thus it provides an investment avenue for people who wish to invest resources for a long period of time.
 It provides suitable interest rate returns also to investors.
 Instruments such as bonds, equities, etc. definitely provide diverse investment avenues for the public.

 The financial requirements of the businesses are met by the capital market regulators as it makes funds available for a longer period.
 Capital market regulators also help in the research and development.
 This results in increasing the productivity of the economy.